HISTORY OF OZRINIĆ TRIBE

 From the thirties of the 18th century, the Princely title of Ozrinić was constantly held by Nikolić and Đukanović brotherhood (source: Petar Pejović, Ozrinići tribe of old Montenegro, Belgrade 2004, p.173).

-Ilija Životić is a grand grand grand grandson of Prince Kojica Nikolić ( 9. step), who was a grandson of Prince and Duke Dragoje Ozrinić and by final court decision legal descendant of Prince and Duke Dragoje Ozrinić ( final court decision in section Documents).
+Ilija Životić is a grand grand grand grandson of Prince Kojica Nikolić ( 9. step), who was a grandson of Prince and Duke Dragoje Ozrinić.
+Prince Kojica Nikolić is on the list of nobles who stood up against Ottomans in 1711 at the request of the Russian Tzar.
+By the final court decision legal descendant of Prince and Duke Dragoje Ozrinić is Ilija Životić ( final court decision in section Documents).